 We are wild about roses!
 There’s nothing quite like stuffing one’s nose into a big dewy rose bloom and taking a long sniff!
-That’s why we are always offer a huge selection of old-fashioned favorites and new additions every spring.
+That’s why we always offer a huge selection of traditional favorites and new additions every spring.

 You can find our best selection of roses in March and early April when our potting process is complete.

 Our rose buyer carefully selects the best varieties based on color, fragrance, and disease resistance.
 You'll find all the roses we plan to bring in this spring in our handy Rose Lists.